Guidance

 • recycle bin

-• complete all countersignatory checks
+• complete all referee checks

-If you have concerns over the genuine nature of the countersignatory’s details, you must refer the case to a manager who can offer advice.
+If you have concerns over the genuine nature of the referee’s details, you must refer the case to a manager who can offer advice.
 You can also refer the application to an Enhanced Application Checks (EAC) examiner.

 • work or professional email address

-• email address linked to their name (for example, John Smith at j.smith@email.com).
+• email address linked to their name (for example, John Smith at j.smith@email.com)

-When contacting a countersignatory you may need to send them a copy of the customer’s photo, if you do you must also follow the instructions in How to add the customer’s photo to an email.
+When contacting a referee you may need to send them a copy of the customer’s photo, if you do you must also follow the instructions in How to add the customer’s photo to an email.

 1. Select New email.